Ballerina-By-Examples/markdown-converter/examples/rabbitmq-consumer-with-client-acknowledgement/rabbitmq_consumer_with_client_acknowledgement.md

 # Client acknowledgements

-In this example, the messages are consumed from an existing queue using the Ballerina RabbitMQ message listener.
+The messages are consumed from an existing queue using the Ballerina RabbitMQ message listener.
 The received messages are acknowledged manually.
 By default, the ackMode is rabbitmq:AUTO_ACK, which will automatically acknowledge all messages once consumed.<br/><br/>
 For more information on the underlying module, see the [RabbitMQ module](https://docs.central.ballerina.io/ballerinax/rabbitmq/latest).

 ::: code ./examples/rabbitmq-consumer-with-client-acknowledgement/rabbitmq_consumer_with_client_acknowledgement.bal :::